aliceliveprojects/pi_scalextric_mqtt/mqtt/Readme.md

 To setup a Mqtt Broker on Heroku first create a new application.
 Within the application panel navigate to the Resources tab.
 Within the resources tab under the Add-ons section search for CloudMQTT installing the free tier.
 Once CloudMQTT is installed click on the add-on to view broker details.

+### Public Broker

+There are many public brokers around.
+They tend to be a blit flaky and break often, but even when located on th other side of the planet, their performance is good.
+Latency is very low indeed.
+If you're planning on using GitHub to host your SPWA, then your broker must support WSS (secure web sockets).
+You can't use WS(unsecured) SPWA will be served over HTTPS, and shifting to WS represents a security risk and will be blocked by your browser.

+We have found https://test.mosquitto.org/ to be the most reliable public service.

 ## Node Red